~Each day holds new magic~ ❤

 And it’s beautiful.

 I still get depressed and am consumed by the dark pain or I get the other kind of depression, the kind that numbs me and I feel nothing, which sometimes feels worse than the unbearable pain.
+Before, it was not constant but it was frequent.
+My happiness was genuine when it would lift and my happiness would stay a while but that depression would always come back and sometimes quickly or it would come and go quickly off and on.

-But it’s not in general anymore.
-It’s just episodic now.
+It is less frequent now.
 And I realize more and more the deep, primitive beauty of hunger & fear.

 When I come out of a severe depression, when it starts to lift, I am hungry.
 Ravenous.
 Not hungry for food but hungry for life and everything in it.
 Hungry for the colors in the wind, the textures, the tastes, the sounds, the feelings and fragrances.
 Food tastes better than I can ever remember, an out of this world kind of deliciousness..
 Music and songs are beautiful in an unfathomable way, my mind feels clear and hope is restored.
+This is how it has always been for me since I was 13 years old and a depressive episode would lift.
+It was never mania, just true happiness that really stands out after so much darkness and pain.

 My judgment can be trusted.